 Blog/Procurement Guide

-The Complete Guide to UK Government Procurement for IT Suppliers
+The Complete Guide to UK Government Procurement for Public Sector Suppliers

-Everything you need to know about finding and winning public sector IT contracts in the UK.
+Everything you need to know about finding and winning public sector contracts in the UK.

-The UK government spends over £300 billion annually on goods and services.
-A substantial portion goes to IT — software, managed services, cloud, cybersecurity, and consultancy.
+The UK government spends over £300 billion annually on goods and services — covering IT, construction, healthcare, professional services, facilities management and more.
 Much of it is accessible to SMEs.
-This guide explains exactly how to find, track, and win public sector IT contracts.
+This guide explains exactly how to find, track, and win public sector contracts.

 The UK procurement landscape